sunnyfinder/Flyme_Patchrom_Guide_ENG/README.md

 <b>Flyme Version Upgrade</b>

-Run the following to upgrade Flyme version for your device</b>
+Run the following to upgrade Flyme version for your device

     $ flyme cleanall